nluninja/nlp_datasets/GUM/README.md

 The GUM corpus was collected and annotated at Georgetown University.
 For more information, see the [LICENSE](https://corpling.uis.georgetown.edu/gum), and the following publication:

-Zeldes, Amir (2016) "The GUM Corpus: Creating Multilayer Resources in the Classroom".
-Language Resources and Evaluation.
+_Zeldes, Amir (2016) "The GUM Corpus: Creating Multilayer Resources in the Classroom".
+Language Resources and Evaluation._

 ## Entries
-train: 12917 entries | test:  46607 entries
+train: 44111  entries | test:  18236 entries

 ## URL
 https://github.com/amir-zeldes/gum